mynah22/Homelab-Guides/firstConfig.md

 # Homelab on HP DL380 G7 and ESXI

-As part of decommisinoning my old homelab, I have rebuilt and documented most of the major components here.
+As part of decommissioning my old homelab, I have rebuilt and documented most of the major components here.

 ### Caveat
 The newest version of ESXI that runs on the server used in this build is 6.0.0 - This is an old version, and is unsupported.
 6.5.0 will install, but crashes as soon as it tries to write to the filesystem.